functionless/eventual-website/blog/2023-03-17-Announcing-Eventual-Part2-Features.md

 });
 ```

-If you call an Task, you can be sure it will run exactly once, which enables you to safely control when you interact and change resources such as database records.
+If you call a task, you can be sure it will run exactly once, which enables you to safely control when you interact and change resources such as database records.

 You can also configure things like a retry policy that the platform will enforce, as well as protections such as heartbeats.